KATT/shop/README.md

 #### `./web`

-* 🚧 WIP - `./mutations` and `./queries` are intended to expose HOC Components with render props for easy handling of data loading / rendering
+* 🚧 WIP - `./mutations` and `./queries` are intended to expose render prop components for easy handling of data loading / rendering
 * .. _TBC_

 ## What's next?